Skin lesion removal in London

 Is there scarring after skin lesion removal?Erbium laser for skin lesion removal is known to be a virtually scar free treatment for a wide variety of common superficial skin lesions.

-Our dermatologists use meticulous techniques for surgical excision to minimise the appearance of any scar.
+Our plastic surgeons use meticulous techniques for surgical excision to minimise the appearance of any scar.
 Most scars initially appear red or pink followed by a transition to a paler or white appearance over time.
 For scars that may be prominent, our scar management experts have access to the full range of techniques including both laser resurfacing and radio-frequency microneedling also known as Morpheus8. -

 What is the recovery like after skin lesion removal?Skin lesion removal using either erbium laser or surgical excision does not have any period of downtime.
 Patients can return to their normal activities in virtually all cases straightaway.